VivekReddy98/myMPI/README.md

 4) Mutex Locks and Conditional Variables are used for synchronization among server thread and main thread.

 Note: Clear Instructions and results are found in p1.README file

+## MPI Profiling:
+1) PMPI Wrappers are Written to collect runtime statistics for MPI_Send and MPI_Isend functions.
+2) Profiling stats were collected for Kripke Particle Transport Code.
+3) Observation are presented in Kripke/PMPI.README